Below you’ll find the answers to our most frequently asked questions…

 - cancellation 30 days or more before your trip’s start date—25% of your deposit

-We may cancel your trip at any time due to natural disaster, political instability, threats of terrorism or other external events.
-In case of cancellation by us, all monies paid to us by you will be refunded.
+We may cancel your trip at any time during your trip due to natural disaster, political instability, threats of terrorism or other external events.
+In case of cancellation by us, we will refund 80% of the monies paid to us by you for the cancelled days.

 Note: In the event that we gain knowledge of any of the following happening during your trip, we reserve the right to cancel your trip immediately and retain 100% of your total trip price: